Posted: 7 Nov 2018 9:31 EST Last activity: 7 Jan 2021 9:58 EST

 Best practices - Using design templates to deliver a consistent user interface

 This best practice document focuses on using design templates to deliver a more consistent UI across your applications.
 It covers some of the out of box templates provided in Pega 8.1 and how to create and use a design template.

-Note that in 8.4, it is now possible to click on the banner to automatically convert a regular section into a section using design template.
-The new created section will put all the properties and components into a 1-column template.
+Note that in Pega 8.4, it is possible to automatically convert a regular section into a section using design template.
+The newly created section will put all the properties and components into a 1-column template.
 As such you will still need to set the correct design template but you no longer need to copy and paste every single property / component.